VARIOUS ORGANIZATIONS, SOCIETIES & OTHER GROUPS WITH AN ANTARCTIC FOCUS

 Purpose / Focus:

-[From the Friends flyer]
+[From the Friends flyer and website]

 FRIENDS OF SCOTT POLAR RESEARCH INSTITUTE